alansafahi/soapboxx/replit.md

 - **Monitoring**: Query performance and error tracking

 ## Recent Changes
-- June 18, 2025: Successfully implemented optimistic UI updates for both notification system and profile management
+- June 18, 2025: Implementing comprehensive UI update fix using direct local state management for notifications and profile systems
   - Fixed notification count not updating by implementing optimistic cache updates that immediately mark notifications as read
   - Enhanced profile save functionality with optimistic updates that immediately reflect changes in UI
   - Replaced simple invalidation with setQueryData for instant visual feedback before server confirmation